How is Fault Determined in a Parking Lot Car Crash in PA? | Scartelli Olszewski, P.C.

 Believe it or not, parking lot car crashes are more common than you think.
-Tens of thousands of crashes occur in parking lots and garage structures annually, which result in injuries and in some cases, death.
+Tens of thousands of accidents occur in parking lots and garage structures annually, which result in injuries and, in some cases, death.

 Parking lots and garages contain a variety of hazards that can cause crashes, including:

 Even careful drivers can cause car crashes when these types of conditions exist.
-However, distracted driving has been linked as the cause of majority parking lot accidents.
-In fact, the National Safety Council estimates that around two-thirds of all motorists who enter parking lots do so while distracted.
+However, distracted driving has been linked as the cause of the majority of parking lot hit-and-runs and accidents.
+The National Safety Council (NSC) estimates that around two-thirds of all motorists who enter parking lots do so while distracted.
 Distracted driving, while always dangerous, is especially risky in parking garages and lots because slower speeds tend to give pedestrians and drivers a false sense of security.

 In an NSC public opinion poll, 66% of drivers nationwide said they would make phone calls while driving through parking lots.
 Respondents also said they would: